aurelberra/stopwords/rationale.md

 ### Latin version 2.4 and Greek version 2.5: Fixing counts

 I only corrected the item counts.
 The function I used was counting the octothorpe sign as a comment in the list of typographical symbols.

+### Latin version 2.4 and Greek version 2.5: Trifling

+I added "iiii" for "iv" in Roman numerals.

 ## Feedback?